Victor-Caceres/headcount-ai/README.md

 The system is built on a strict separation of concerns:

-- **Claude handles language** — intent classification, parameter extraction, prose composition
+- **Claude handles language** — routing, intent classification, parameter extraction, prose composition
 - **Python handles math** — six deterministic formula functions that own all arithmetic
 - **Claude never calculates.** It calls typed functions that do.